-When you are having a dinner party, inviting potential buyers into your home, or a simple book club night, let’s be clear that some universal gross-out factors that are easy to remedy.
+When you are having a dinner party, inviting potential buyers into your home, or a simple book club night, let’s be clear that some universal gross-out factors are easy to remedy.
 It doesn’t do anyone any good to instill a feeling of nausea while people are in your house.
-So take a look at these 15 disgusting things that are pretty easy to hide.
+So, let’s take a look at these 15 disgusting things that are pretty easy to hide.

 2. Dirty cat litter and dog poop in the yard.
 Pets are awesome!
 But a dirty litter box is smelly and gross.
-It’s not super easy to keep up on it (as often as the Internet prescribes), but keep it out of sight if possible.
+With that, it’s not super easy to keep up on it (as often as the Internet prescribes), but keep it out of sight if possible.
 And yes, it’s natural for dogs to go…but please pick it up.
 There are better fertilization methods.

 4. Undergarments.
 Once again, we all have them (hopefully).
-But let’s assume you have a drawer or hamper where they can go when others are coming over.
+With that, let’s assume you have a drawer or hamper where they can go when others are coming over.

 5. Retainers and Dentures.
 We are glad you are straightening your teeth or have help with your smile.
-But when we go wash our hands, please don’t have any dental devices on the sink’s edge.
+That being said, when we go wash our hands, please don’t have any dental devices on the sink’s edge.